-A man rushes in at ten to eight and asks the people that preside over our election table if he can cast his vote here.
+A man rushes in at ten minutes before closing time and asks the people that preside over our election table if he can cast his vote here.
 But he is not registered at our table.
 In fact, not even in this polling station.
 We ask him in which street he lives and then all we can do is tell him he should find his own station at the other side of the bridge.
 Where exactly?
 We have no idea, but he has 10 minutes left to find it before this Election Day is over.
 He runs out.

 One of the opposite party members starts to speak with me.
 I have seen him there during previous elections, always sitting on the bench in the hall with others.
 We call them the dinosaurs for obvious reasons.
 Unfortunately he only has a few teeth left and I do not understand a single word.
 I just nod, smile and hope I have not accidentally agreed to something inappropriate.

 At a neighboring table two voters try to convince the president to officially register their complaint that the Spanish system to distribute votes is unfair.
-The president is at a loss: he is supposed to register incidences during the voting process, not concerning the procedure itself.
-But since he may decide and nobody has been in this situation before, he admits the complaints.
+The president is at a loss: he is supposed to register incidents during the voting process, not about the procedure itself.
+But since he may decide himself and nobody has been in this situation before, he writes down the complaints.

 Even though the table works fast, the counting still takes 3 hours.
-The formalities and paperwork seem to be endless at this hour, the mountain of empty envelopes resemble an exploded post office.
-Outside a special van is waiting to take the results to the head office.
+The formalities and paperwork seem to be endless at this hour, the mountain of empty envelopes surrounding every table resemble an exploded post office.
+Outside a van is waiting to take the results to the head office.

 Results at my table are more mixed than I expected and do not look all that bad for the party I represent today.
 Many smaller parties have received a considerable number of votes: just one empty envelope and a few invalid votes, that is all.
 Results for the Senate are tainted by more blank and invalid votes from my neighbors.
 This is clearly a sore spot.

-But when I walk through the halls on my way home at a quarter past eleven the cleaning lady sees my identification and comments: ‘boy, you guys got quite the beating today.’
+But when I walk down the halls on my way home at a quarter past eleven the cleaning lady sees my identification and comments: ‘boy, you guys took quite the beating today.’